WPChill/strong-testimonials/readme.txt

 == Upgrade Notice ==

-= 1.17 - 2015-06-29 =
+= 1.17.1 - 2015-07-03 =
-* Add support for the Advanced noCaptcha reCaptcha plugin.
-Updated translation files.
+* Removed support for the Simple reCaptcha plugin.
+Use Advanced noCaptcha reCaptcha instead.